Hellbovine

 Well-Known Member

 This guide lists the most popular custom operating systems on the forum.
-People new to customizing Windows are usually confused about where to start, and it can be difficult to help them, since there are many aspects to consider, with the main issue being that each user's needs are different from the next.
-The second issue, is that most of these customized images are not designed for public consumption, because they are tailored to a specific computer or user.
-With these things in mind, the most robust public options are maintained below.
+People new to customizing Windows are usually confused about where to start and it can be difficult to help them, since there are many aspects to consider, with the main issue being that each user's needs are different from the next.
+The second issue is that most customized images are not designed for public consumption, because they are tailored to a specific computer or user.
+With these things in mind, the best public options are maintained below.

 NTLITE TEMPLATES